Why It Works

 Add tomatoes, stir to combine, and bring to a bare simmer.
 If using, stir in canned tuna, flaking it gently with a fork.
 Remove from heat.

 Meanwhile, in a 12-inch skillet, 12-inch sauté pan, or large saucepan of lightly salted boiling water, cook spaghetti until just shy of al dente, about 2 minutes less than package directions.

 Using tongs, transfer pasta to sauce.
 Alternatively, drain pasta through a colander, reserving 1 cup of the cooking water.
 Add drained pasta to sauce.

 Add a few tablespoons of pasta water to sauce and set over medium-high heat to bring pasta and sauce to a vigorous simmer.
 Cook, stirring and shaking the pan and adding more pasta water as necessary to keep sauce loose, until pasta is perfectly al dente, 1 to 2 minutes longer.
 (The pasta will cook more slowly in the sauce than it did in the water.)
 Remove from heat and stir in remaining olive oil, parsley, and cheese.
 Season with salt and pepper (be generous with the pepper and scant with the salt—the dish will be plenty salty from the other ingredients).
 Serve immediately with more grated cheese at the table.

 I don't recommend using a Microplane, grater, or garlic press in this dish, as the garlic will end up burning before it can really flavor the oil.
-Check out our guide on chopping capers and olives for detailed instructions.
+This is one of those instances where the method of mincing really does matter.